Feeling lost? You are not alone.

 New to Medicare as Your Primary Insurance

-When you first become eligible for Medicare, there are several steps to get the ball rolling.
-Although it seems like a lot, it’s a painless process when you know the proper steps to take.
+Leaving employer coverage to transition to Medicare as your primary insurance can be overwhelming because it’s all new to you.
+Never fear though; it’s a painless process when you know the proper steps to take.
 You can find most of the information you need right here on this website.

 First you need to know that the only parts of Medicare you will enroll in via the Social Security office is your Original Medicare Parts A & B. All other Parts and supplemental coverage enrollments are done outside of that, through an insurance agent or agency.

-Here is an overview of the steps you will be taking.
+Here is an overview of the steps you will take to get the ball rolling: